Update | Previously unheard-of company claims AMD chips are full of vulnerabilities, does not provide details

 Now before you go hurling your AMD-powered devices out of the nearest window and taking cover under the kitchen table, it is important to keep in mind that the vulnerabilities can only be exploited by a hacker who has obtained administrative privileges.
 However, CTS has stated the flaws can potentially allow backdoor entry into the secure parts of the processor, which could lead to passwords and sensitive data being stolen, or malware being inserted into the CPU.

-Criticism has been aimed at the way the Israeli firm has publicized their findings.
+Criticism has been aimed at the way the Israeli firm has publicized its findings.
 It is typical for cyber-security researchers to give manufacturers 90-day notices to deal with bugs, whereas CTS gave AMD less than 24 hours warning.
 Regardless of the research company’s motives for dealing with the issue in such a questionable manner, the revelation of more than a dozen vulnerabilities is a serious problem for AMD to deal with.

 AMD has issued a statement in regard to CTS' discoveries: